 Once you’ve eliminated unnecessary spending you can begin focusing on increasing incoming cash flow.

 2 – Take a Second Job

 In order to save $3,000 in six months we’ll have to be mindful of spending and potentially increase cash flow.

 Breaking it down, to reach $3,000 in six months is to simply earn $500 a month, which is very manageable.

 Six Months Savings Chart

 An easy way to expedite the saving is to take on a second job.
-The second job doesn’t have to be anything extravagant, but something simple like delivering pizza or working for Uber can drastically increase you monthly revenue.
+The second job doesn’t have to be anything extravagant, but something simple like delivering pizza or working for a ride sharing service can drastically increase you monthly revenue.